Brain teasers are fun, challenging, and super helpful when it comes to engagement and attention.

 And I'm here to show you how.
 I'll help you decide which brain teasers you need and show you how to create your own visual brain teaser with a separate image for the answers.

-Decide Which Type of Brain Teaser Image You Want to Create
+Which Type of Brain Teaser Image Should You Create?

 There are several types of brain teasers that can be in the form of puzzles or riddles.

 Each type might be used for different reasons although all are good for sharpening the mind and encouraging concentration as well as provide entertainment.